Trio 'took law into their own hands' in group attack on man who was having an affair with teenage girl

 Mr Burdon also told the court that Mhigo is a full-time carer for his mother, who had a stroke in 2017, and is now ‘non-verbal’.

-Judge Harrison said the best point of mitigation that could be made for the other defendants, Garnett and Ncube, was the fact that they too had not committed any further crimes since the attack.
+Judge Harrison said the best point of mitigation that could be made for the other defendants was the fact that they too had not committed any further crimes since the attack.

 She sentenced all three defendants to an 18-month community order and three-month curfew.